 Seeking a way to memorialize their fallen son, the Watchorns eventually settled on the concept of building the Lincoln Memorial Shrine in their winter home of Redlands.
 That vision became reality in 1932, when the one-room octagonal building opened.
 In 1937, fountains and limestone walls bearing Lincoln quotations were added to the octagon.
 Over the following decades, an ever-increasing wealth of acquisitions required additional space.
 Thanks to the generosity of Lincoln and Civil War enthusiasts throughout Southern California, more than one million dollars was raised and in 1998, two beautiful wings were added to the original octagon.

 It is a unique facility – the only such museum and archive west of the Mississippi River dedicated solely to the study of Abraham Lincoln and the American Civil War.
-By placing the Shrine in his adopted home of Redlands, Watchorn knew this monument of ideals would be available to the increasing number of people moving into Southern California.
-It was “accessible yet secluded,” he said.
+By placing the Shrine in their adopted home of Redlands, the Watchorns knew this monument of ideals would be available to the increasing number of people moving into Southern California.
+It was “accessible yet secluded,” Robert Watchorn said.